va3478/zabbix-email-alert-template/README.md

 # zabbix-email-alert-templates

-### Customizable Zabbix HTML Email Alert Problem and Recovery Templates
+### Customized Zabbix HTML Email Alert Problem and Problem Recovery Templates

 The repository contains a set of cutomized HTML templates to be used with the Zabbix Email HTML MediaType.

 ## Requirements

-Zabbix 6.5 and up
+- Zabbix 6.5 and up
+- Zabbix Media Type cofigured with the HTML or Markdown message format

 ## Customization
 ---
+It can be customized many tags depend on your HTML skills.

-### Sample - HTML Template
+### Sample.
+HTML Templates Problem & Problem Recovery
 ---

 ## Installation